JesusM0/JesusM0/README.md

 </br>

-I am passionate about coding, open-source, and innovation.
-Always learning and exploring new technologies.
-Currently started learning of Machine Learning & AI, with a keen interest in applying these technologies to solve real-world problems.
-I thrive in collaborative environments and enjoy contributing
+Welcome to my Github!
+My name is Jesus Molina.
+I am currently an Undergraduate Computer Science student.
+I am eager and passionate to improve my coding skills as well as learn brand new technologies to improve my skillset.
+Determined to continue my journey beyond the classroom and turn this passion into a career!

 </br>

- 🌱 I’m currently learning **Ai/Machine Learninh**
+ 🌱 I’m currently learning **Ai/Machine Learning**

  </div>